All Episodes

 Here's James Carville.

-This guy, Obama's so far left.
+This guy, Obama's so far left?

-This guy's a socialist, this guy's way out there.
+This guy's way out there.

 The people who seem most mad at him are the people on the left.